boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Description: This Information Element represents the external address realm where the packet is originated from or destined to.
 The detailed definition is in the internal address realm as specified above.

 * NEW:
    - Description: This Information Element represents the external address realm where the packet is originated from or destined to.
-The detailed definition is similar to the one provided for the internalAddressRealm IE.
+See the internalAddressRealm IE for the detailed definition.

 # Security Considerations